ajhigginsllc/Water-Lift/README.md

 b) learn R and/or Python programming, especially the object-oriented techniques.

-The idea is simple - why can't solar power be concentrated in a way that "boils" (evaporates) sea water in a closed system that captures the evaporation, and then uses natural cooling and gravity to deliver desalinated water inland to parched land where people (or plants) are trying to live?
+The idea is simple - why can't solar power be concentrated in a way that "boils" (evaporates) sea water in a closed system that captures the evaporation, and then uses natural cooling (condensation) and gravity to deliver desalinated water inland, to otherwise parched land where people (or plants) are trying to live?

 The physics, I'm sure, are possible.
 After all, this is the rainfall cycle we all learned in grade school.
 The economics are obviously the question.
-That's what this model is intended to discern - what might work, such that it can be tried out in the real world?
+That's what this model is intended to discern: What might work, such that it can be tried out in the real world?

-(And as of this writing, so is the purity / cleanliness of the resulting output stream.)
+(And as of this writing, also in question is the purity / cleanliness of the resulting output stream.)

 But the problem of potable water - and getting it where it's needed without adding to global warming - is a fundamental one if we're going to survive with >7B people on the planet.
 There's enough water there, of course, but we just have to get it